 Were there differences in results by country?

-The Ring Study is taking place in two countries, South Africa and Uganda, with the majority of its participants located in South Africa.
-Because there are fewer participants in Uganda and few infections among those participants, differences by country in The Ring Study cannot be meaningfully calculated.
+The Ring Study took place in two countries, South Africa and Uganda, with the majority of its participants located in South Africa.
+Because there were fewer participants in Uganda and few infections among those participants, differences by country in The Ring Study cannot be meaningfully calculated.
 ASPIRE showed no differences in protection by country.